 And she was outspoken on the need to let black soldiers serve in the Union Army: “You have suffered enough.
 You have died enough.
 Henceforth we will stand out of the way and let you fight for your own manhood and race.”

-She was also far too quick witted for her opponents.
+She was also far too quick-witted for her critics.
 In one instance, opponents of the war tried to disrupt her speech by shouting “fire” in the jam-packed hall where she spoke.
 Failing, they then shut out the lights.

 Buckingham won reelection, this time by more than three percent.
 Newspaper editors praised Dickinson and said the margin would have been greater if she could have spoken on more stages.
 She was animated, attractive, opinionated, smart, young and vibrant – a winning combination.

-Dickinson’s career as an orator lasted more than ten years, and people throughout the country clamored to hear her opinions on equal pay and suffrage for women, as well as historical account of the life of Joan of Arc.
-Elizabeth Cady Stanton praised her:
+Dickinson’s career as an orator lasted more than 10 years.
+People throughout the country clamored to hear her opinions on equal pay and suffrage for women.
+She also delivered an historical account of the life of Joan of Arc.

-“She poured out such volleys of invective, sarcasm, and denunciation, painted the helplessness of women with such pathos and power, giving touching incidents of her own hard experience, that her antagonist sank lower and lower into his seat and bowed his head in silence and humiliation, while those who witnessed the scene were melted to tears.
+“She poured out such volleys of invective, sarcasm, and denunciation, painted the helplessness of women with such pathos and power, giving touching incidents of her own hard experience, that her antagonist sank lower and lower into his seat and bowed his head in silence and humiliation, while those who witnessed the scene were melted to tears,” wrote Stanton.

 But Dickinson was always too progressive for her times.
-Privately, she thought President Lincoln was “an ass,” who worried too much about southern sensibilities and too little about the rights and freedoms of slaves and women.
+Privately, she thought President Lincoln was “an ass.”
+She believed he worried too much about southern sensibilities and too little about the rights and freedoms of slaves and women.

-As it was clear the south was losing the war, she blasted anyone who wanted to accept anything less than total victory:
+Then, when it became clear the South was losing the war, she blasted anyone who wanted to accept anything less than total victory:

-She turned to writing, both books and plays and even took a stab at acting: “The stage is more powerful than the platform, the press or the pulpit,” she said.
+She turned to writing, both books and plays, and she even took a stab at acting: “The stage is more powerful than the platform, the press or the pulpit,” she said.
 Her most radical book was a novel that was supportive of interracial marriage.

-However, she never gained success in other fields that she enjoyed as a public speaker.
-One reviewer of her work put it this way: “She was a first-rate orator who became a third rate writer and a fifth rate actress.”
+However, she never gained the success in other fields that she enjoyed as a public speaker.
+One reviewer of her work put it this way: “She was a first-rate orator who became a third-rate writer and a fifth-rate actress.”

 Dickinson’s personal life was also troubled.
 Her sister had her committed to an insane asylum in 1891 because of her paranoia.
 The court eventually ordered her release, and she won several lawsuits against her critics who had libeled her.

-Her confidence shaken, she spent her remaining years relatively serenely living with friends in Goshen, New York where she died in 1932.
+Her confidence shaken, she spent her remaining years relatively serenely living with friends in Goshen, N.Y.
+She died there in 1932.